dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques.md

 ## Change Control Tools

+Change Control Tools are used to manage and track changes to project requirements, designs, or deliverables.
+They ensure that changes are documented, evaluated, approved, and implemented consistently, minimizing project disruptions.

 ### [Configuration Management System (CMS)](/content/gist/business-analysis/tools-techniques/configuration-management-system-cms.md)

 Configuration Management System (CMS) is a set of processes and tools that manage and control the versions of project artifacts, ensuring that all elements are consistent and aligned.